hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

     - The microphone will plug into a **micro USB port** on the Pi; if you get a different mic than this one, double-check the plug or get an adapter for it.
 - **Power adapter, 5V 2.5A or 3A, Micro USB** [ [MicroCenter, $12](https://www.microcenter.com/product/510437/micro-connectors-micro-usb-5v-25a-power-adapter-with-on-off-switch-for-raspberry-pi) | [Amazon, $12](https://www.amazon.com/dp/B07CVH21NC) ]
     - The power adapter will connect to a **micro USB port** on the Pi; if you buy a different adapter than this one, double-check the plug or get an adapter for it.
-    - You could alternatively use a rechargable power brick instead of a wall wart, although you'd have to remember to charge it (and wouldn't be detect birds during recharging...).
+    - You could alternatively use a rechargable power brick instead of a wall wart, although you'd have to remember to charge it (and wouldn't be detecting birds during recharging...).
 - **SanDisk 64GB Extreme microSDXC (64GB)** [ [MicroCenter, $17 for two](https://www.microcenter.com/product/675331/sandisk-64gb-ultra-microsdxc-class-10-u1-a1-flash-memory-card-with-adapter-(2-pack)) | [Amazon, $12](https://www.amazon.com/gp/product/B07FCMBLV6) ]
     - You could probably get away with less memory, but don't skimp and get an off-brand card; this is the component that actually matters.[^sd]